|

 brought them to the shores of the New World?

-to form a nation where the government would be established according to the
+hoped to form a nation where the government would be established according to

-wished to apply their understanding of Scripture to many situations, including
+they wished to apply their understanding of Scripture to many situations,

 Christ in those remote parts of the world; yea, though they should be but even